AutoScheduleJS/cake-time/graph-db.md

     - code
     - name
     - cypher request to match
-- :Subrecipe & :Merchandise could have the same schema than :Recipe
+- :Subrecipe & :Merchandise could have the same schema than :Recipe.
+Because merchandise often have special instructions before use.